Exclusively for zoos.media – 15.10.2018. Author: Philipp J. Kroiß

 Combination is essential

 Comprehensive conservation means helping animals both in situ and ex situ.
 Sometimes this may work indirectly but other times you need specimens under human care to save a species from extinction.
 Entirely without a combination, successful conservation is not possible.
 That is why saving a species in its habitat is not enough if no further action is taken.
 For many species, life is only possible within protected areas, refuges for nature, where they can recover.
-Modern zoos and aquariums carry out research to achieve this.
+Research to achieve this is carried out substantially in modern zoos and aquariums.

 Modern zoological institutions have proven many times that this approach works and have saved entire species thanks to it.
 A specific example is Lear’s macaw, which was saved by the same principle – a combination of in situ and ex situ measures: